DEFRA/ffc-jenkins-pipeline-library/vars/build.md

 Below are the methods available on the script.
 They can be executed by calling `<script>.<method>` e.g. `build.getRepoUrl()`

-## getCommitSha

-Return the SHA hash of the latest commit for the current repository, i.e.
-`9fd0a77d3eaa3d4370d3f31158f37dd8abd19fae`

 ## getMergedPrNo

 Parses the local commit log to obtain the merged PR number from the message.